olasoykin/Widget-desktop/README.md

   will be created for each monitor.
 If no -D parameter is specified, it will create a single monitor with a size of 1280x720 pixels.
 * -M: specifies which monitor is the primary index, to add there any new file icon.

-## Manual installation

-The easiest way of installing DING is to run the `local_install.sh` script.
-It performs the build steps specified in the next section.

 ## Build with Meson